pramnora/raspberrypi/README.md

 ## SSH/Secure Shell

-SSH, allows one to log in remotely from any other computer inside of your own Network.
+SSH, allows one to log in remotely and control the Raspberry Pi...from any other computer inside of your own Network.

 *Method 1...*
 - Raspberry Terminal: sudo raspi config (allows one to set up SSH)